 To compute the photoelastic coupling contribution, first the unperturbed resonance frequency of the desired WGM is obtained through a FEM simulation with uniform and isotropic ε .
-Second, the desired mechanical eigenmode is solved for in another FEM simulation, which provides the complete deformation profile and strain distributions inside the resonator (we will focus in the following discussion on the first RBM).
+Second, the desired mechanical eigenmode is solved for in another FEM simulation, which provides the complete deformation profile and strain distributions inside the resonator.
+In the isotropic elasticity limit, the mechanical modes exhibit rotation invariance.
+Since the same holds true for WGMs and for the photoelastic tensor, the complete coupling problem can be described using axial symmetry around the disk rotation axis.
+We will focus in the following discussion on the first RBM.
 While the radial displacement is zero at the center and maximum near the periphery, the behavior for the normal radial strain is reversed.
-The normal radial strain $S{rr}=S_1$ (in contracted notation) is maximal at the center of the disk and changes sign right by the edge of the disk (this is a normal consequence of the circular geometry), see Fig. 6 (a) and (b).
+The normal radial strain $S{rr}=S_1$ (in contracted notation) is maximal at the center of the disk and changes sign right by the edge of the disk (this is a normal consequence of the circular geometry), see Figs. 6(a) and 6(b).
 The behavior is similar for the normal azimuthal and axial strains S_2 and S_3 , which are of similar magnitude and largest near the center of the disk.
 The S_4 and S_6 strain components are zero over the whole disk, while the S_5 strain component is roughly three orders of magnitude smaller than $S{1,2,3}$.
 We now use Eq.
-12 to relate the strain distribution inside the disk to changes in the dielectric tensor.
+(12) to relate the strain distribution inside the disk to changes in the dielectric tensor.
 Since S_4 , S_5 and S_6 are negligible, the off-diagonal terms in the dielectric tensor can be neglected.
 The dielectric tensor modified by the RBM displacement therefore takes the form: